Global Governance Institute: Research and policy advice projects

-GGI conducts a wide range of externally funded or self-funded research and policy advice projects on transnational global governance challenges, including issues related to higher education from a European and global perspective.
-Funding bodies include the European Commission (under FP7, Erasmus+), the European External Action Service, the European Parliament, the German Ministry of Defence, the French Ministry of Defence and the Heinrich Boell Foundation.
+GGI conducts a wide range of externally funded or self-funded research and policy advice projects on transnational global governance challenges, including issues related to higher education from a European and Global perspective.
+Funding bodies include the European Commission (under FP7, Erasmus+), the European External Action Service, the European Parliament, the German Ministry of Defence, the French Ministry of Defence, the Global Challenges Foundation and the Heinrich Boell Foundation.
 The institute does not receive any structural subsidy by any organisation or government.

 Education and training

 GGI's mission also includes the provision of training and education on core issues of global governance as well as trainings on European and Global dimensions of Education itself.
-The institute cooperates with a variety of universities, such as the European University for Well-being (EUniWell), the Belgian Royal Military Academy, Georgetown University in Washington D.C., John Cabot University in Rome and Linnaeus University in Sweden.
-GGI has also been a founding partner of the European Network on Teaching Excellence (E-NOTE) and serves as its Secretariat, advancing trainings for higher education teachers, staff and managers on how to advance evidence-based excellent teaching.
+The institute cooperates with a variety of universities, such as the European University for Well-being (EUniWell), the Belgian Royal Military Academy, University of Warwick (UK), Georgetown University in Washington D.C., John Cabot University in Rome and Linnaeus University in Sweden.
+GGI is a founding partner of the European Network on Teaching Excellence (E-NOTE) and serves as its Secretariat, advancing trainings for higher education teachers, staff and managers on how to advance evidence-based excellent teaching.
+Additional education-focused projects and initiatives include the 'Leadership and Institutionalization for Teaching Excellence' (LITE) project and 'EU-Ukrainian Cooperation for Academic Resilience (EU-CARE)'.
 GGI also runs, in cooperation with the Belgian Royal Military Academy, a 10-day intensive summer school on global peace, security and strategic studies as well as a one-week summer school on artificial intelligence and global governance.
 The institute also focuses on traineeship programmes for young undergraduate and graduate students via its Global Governance Traineeship programme.